A guide on various lifestyle changes to reduce carbon footprint

 Composting is yet another excellent means to reduce carbon footprint in the outdoor space.
 It is also ideal for the environment.
 In our country, where food waste is such a huge issue, setting up a composting pit in your society can aid in reducing landfill methane emissions.
 Furthermore, composting is typically free, does not use any energy for production and is good for the green cover in your locality.

 Now that you know how to reduce carbon footprint, you can implement the tips in your everyday life.
-Besides these methods mentioned above, a unique way to reduce carbon footprint is to sign up for an online digital account with digibank by DBS.
-At digibank, we believe in doing what it takes to reduce our carbon footprint in the services we offer – from online transactions to a variety of services.
+Besides these methods mentioned above, a unique way to reduce carbon footprint is to sign up for an online digital account with DBS Bank.
+At DBS Bank, we believe in doing what it takes to reduce our carbon footprint in the services we offer – from online transactions to a variety of services.
 You can access the account 24x7 on your mobile phone or computer browser or even download the digibank app.

 Download digibank today to experience the benefits of digital savings account